 - Device Name The name you have assigned to the Bridge is displayed here. - Firmware Version The version number of the Bridge's firmware is displayed here.
-Firmware should only be upgraded from the Help screen if you experience problems with the Bridge. - MAC Address The MAC Address of the Bridge is displayed here.
+Firmware should be upgraded ONLY if you experience problems with the Bridge.
+Firmware updates are posted at www.linksys.com. - MAC Address The MAC Address of the Bridge is displayed here.